sneufeind/hexagonal-architecture-example-java/README.md

 # Daily Family Tradegy - a Hands on Domain Driven Design & Hexagonal Architecture

 There are many different styles and interpretations of _Domain Driven Design_ (aka DDD) and the _Hexagonal Architecture_ (aka Onion Architecture aka Ports & Adapters) out there.
-This example should be a proof of concept how these to concepts can fit together and how _DDD_ can lead us to a clean architecture that focuses on the business.
+This example should be a proof of concept how these to concepts can fit together and how _DDD_ can lead us to a clean architecture that focuses on the business (domain).
 The intention here is not to find the best overall solution for anybody, but to find a good and clear way for me.

 ## Strategic Design
-The main idea of _Domain Driven Design_ is about understading the appropriate business.
-Therefore we'll bringt the business experts and the developer together to explain the required know-how of a business to the people that will build the software.
+The main idea of _Domain Driven Design_ is about understading the appropriate domain.
+Therefore we'll bringt the domain experts and the developer together to explain the required know-how of a domain to the people that will build the software.
 A good way to do this is a method called _Domain Storytelling_.
 The result will give us a good overview about the actors, the activities and work objects.
 The separation of the actors and processes can give us a good indicator to find a _Bounded Context_.
 One of the most important things is the _Ubiquitous Language_.
-This allows us to find the same words in the software that the business exports uses when telling about their business
+This allows us to find the same words in the software that the domain exports uses when telling about their domain

 ### Domain Storytelling
-The business experts - the storrytellers - are telling a story about their business works to the developers.
+The domain experts - the storrytellers - are telling a story about their domain works to the developers.
 This story we'll be drawn by a moderator.
-At the end everybody we'll be able to tell this story and so about the business workflows by viewing on the drawing.
+At the end everybody we'll be able to tell this story and so about the domain workflows by viewing on the drawing.

 #### The Scenario